In May 2014, the country rang in a decisive mandate for change. It is

 On the domestic front, Exploration & Production (E&P) spends in

-opportunities overseas through alliances with the leading global EPC companies.
-This has necessitated
+opportunities overseas through alliances with the leading global EPC

-team possessing local knowledge and domain expertise.
-The Company
+organization, with a cross-cultural team possessing local knowledge and

-enable greater autonomy and formulation of HR
+subsidiary in FY14, to enable greater autonomy and formulation of HR

 policies in line with industry practices so as to attract the best